 - If you were on a shared network (like your home wi-fi) run a scan on the other devices that were connected at the time of the click.

 - Monitor your device, your bank accounts or anything else you may be worried about.

 Every day people keep coming up with more devious ways to secure your private information or install malware on your device.
 And why wouldn’t they?
 Even the least tech-savvy among us stores passwords, credit card and banking information, contact numbers, personal information, and basically our whole lives on our devices.
 Making sure you are keeping yourself, and your information safe is important!

 Could You Use Some Help Navigating the Digital World?

 So what about you…have you encountered these scam emails yet?

 Do you have someone in your corner to help you navigate all things digital?

 How would it feel to have a hands-on guide to help you navigate the crucial steps of your business?
-Schedule a free session to talk about how coaching can help you achieve your business dreams.
+Schedule a free session on the calendar below to talk about how coaching can help you achieve your business dreams.